uvicate/Users/README.md

 Then create the databse using `sql/script.sql` to create the tables

-And to finish, edit the database name and password in `configure.php` file.
+To complete installation, edit the database name and password in `configure.php` file.

 Requirements
 ------------